Russian conscientious objectors in Germany face deportation – DW – 11/14/2024

 Between the start of Russia's full-scale invasion of Ukraine in February 2022 and August 2024, 5,831 Russian men aged between 18 and 45 applied for asylum in Germany.
 Only 57 were fully successful, while 154 were granted temporary residence status.

-The German Ministry of the Interior had promised protection to Russian conscientious objectors in September 2022, after a partial mobilization was declared in Russia.
+The German Interior Ministry had promised protection to Russian conscientious objectors in September 2022, after a partial mobilization was declared in Russia.

 This article was originally written in German.